01You Have to Be Tall to Be a Model

 While there are certain height requirements for runway models and high-fashion (editorial) models, there is a tremendous amount of work available for models who are under 5' 9".
 Even the big agencies in New York, Paris and Milan, are willing to make exceptions for a model who is a "complete package."

-But, don't worry if you can't get signed to a top fashion agency due to a height issue, because there is a huge commercial market that is always open to models of all heights.
+But, don't worry if you can't get signed to a top fashion agency due to a height issue, because there is a substantial commercial market that is always open to models of all heights.

 02You Have to Be Skinny to Be a Model